- What Is Due Diligence?

 Where you uncover shortcomings, you’ll have to determine whether the owner is simply bad at bookkeeping or deliberately hiding something that affects the valuation.
 Are the products – or the business itself – in need of a major overhaul?
 In the latter case, what can be salvaged that makes it still worth your while to purchase the business?
 And what kind of leverage do these shortcomings give you in negotiating?

-Bear in mind too that if the owner’s financial records are scanty – perhaps just covering the last year or two of operations – you are in a better negotiating position than if there is more comprehensive recordkeeping.
+Bear in mind too, that if the owner’s financial records are scanty – perhaps just covering the last year or two of operations – you are in a better negotiating position than if there is more comprehensive recordkeeping.
 You can argue that the lack of financial records handicaps your ability to correctly value the business.

 Financial Due Diligence Wrap Up

-A thorough due diligence serves as an inoculation against buyer’s remorse.
+Thorough due diligence serves as an inoculation against buyer’s remorse.

 It’s one area that we never rush when evaluating new businesses for purchase.
 It is not uncommon for the process to take 2-3 months.
 Look at everything, and be tireless about asking questions.